badamiec3/Practical-Project-Readme/README.md

    Any element that is considered to be finished (i.e. works according to its specification) lives in this list.

 ## Testing
-pytest is used to run unit tests on the app.
-These are designed to assert that if a certain function is run, the output should be a known value.
-Jenkins produces console outputs (pictured below) that will inform the developer how many tests the code passed and which tests they failed.
+An important step in the CI pipeline is testing.
+The Jenkins pipeline in this project is designed in such a way that when a change is made to the source code, tests are ran and must succeed in order for the pipeline to proceed with the building and pushing of updated docker images to Docker Hub. pytest is used to run the tests on the app.
+Tests were provided for both the backend and frontend of the flask app, and pytest generated a coverage report as a console output (pictured below) which informed the developer about which tests failed and which passed.

+Frontend report:

 ![frontendtest][frontendtest]

+Backend report:

 ![backendtest][backendtest]

-pytest also produces a coverage report to show how much of the code in the app has been successfully tested.
-Jenkins automatically moves this report to the 'templates' folder so that it can be navigated to in a browser, as shown in the picture below.

-![coverage][coverage]
+The testing stages make use of the '| grep passed' command and the fact that a Jenkins pipeline stage will fail if the last console command in the stage is unsuccessful.
+If the test fails in either the backend or the frontend, the grep command will not find any line containing 'passed' and will instead show FAILURES, causing the pipeline to skip the later steps.
+No updated images are pushed to Docker Hub and the Kubernetes cluster pods and services are not configured.

 ## Front-End Design
 The front-end of the app is rudimentary at this stage, as the front-end is built purely with very simple HTML.
 It is largely functional and stable, however.